pangshengye/pangshengye.github.io/_pages/about.md

 # 🔥 News

+- *2025.11*: &nbsp;🎉🎉 Received the **Outstanding Doctoral Dissertation Award** from the Shanghai Association of Information Sciences.
 - *2025.05*: &nbsp;🎉🎉 A corresponding-author regular paper has been accepted by **ICWS 2025**.
 - *2025.05*: &nbsp;🎉🎉 A co-authored regular paper has been accepted by **IPM**.
 - *2025.05*: &nbsp;🎉🎉 A corresponding-author regular paper has been accepted by **ICIC 2025**.